Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Studies show that the condition affects roughly 20% to 40% of the general population.
 It may happen at any age, but it is not common in children, and the middle-aged are usually affected.
 More females are affected than males.
 People who are into sports are more at risk, especially hockey and football players, and swimmers.

 The syndrome may appear to be a common chronic pain syndrome.
 It is often caused by hypermobility of the rib cartilage that attaches the false and floating ribs.
 This causes the costal cartilage tips to subluxate, thereby irritating the intercostal nerves.
 Hypermobility can be caused by abdominal or thoracic trauma, which is often dismissed, ignored, or forgotten.
 Other possible causes could be previous abdominal surgery and constrained posture.

 A lengthy discussion on the causes and symptoms are in the succeeding sections of the article.

 This is a condition that is often unreported or assumed as a different condition.
 It can be one of the causes of unrelenting pain in the upper abdominal and thoracic areas, which can go on for days to weeks.
 If the condition is left undiagnosed and untreated, it can disrupt your daily activities.

-The pain felt around the chest and abdominal areas due to a slipped rib, causes confusion among patients and doctors.
-Most people associate the pain to a more serious heart condition.
-Patients would need to be thoroughly tested to determine the specific causes of the pain, for doctors to arrive at a more accurate diagnosis.
+The pain felt around the chest and abdominal areas due to a slipped rib causes confusion among patients and doctors.
+Most people associate the pain with a more serious heart condition.
+Patients would need to be thoroughly tested to determine the specific causes of the pain in order for doctors to arrive at a more accurate diagnosis.